 We want people to be invested in their homes, their neighbours, and their neighbourhood.
 Nightingale homes are only sold to residents and community housing providers — not investors.

-Our buildings offer generous communal spaces, such as communal laundries, productive gardens, bath and guest houses, so that there are more chances to meet a neighbour and develop a sense of community.
+Our buildings offer generous communal spaces, such as communal laundries, productive gardens and outdoor cooking areas, so that there are more chances to meet a neighbour and develop a sense of community.

 At Nightingale, we often say ‘We build the garden beds, you grow the garden!’
 This is true literally, but it’s also a metaphor: a building can only provide the conditions for connection to take place; it’s the residents themselves that make it a thriving community.